top of page

 Tapestry Weavers

-When: The group meets monthly on the 2nd Saturday of the month
+When: The group meets on the second Saturday of the month.
+Please email the Guild to confirm before attending.

 Time: from 10:30am until 2pm